 The design decision about the data structure of the case-base and the different algorithms that implement each CBR phase are important factors for determining the execution time of the CBR cycle.
 The number of cases in the case-base is another parameter that affects the temporal cost of the retrieval and retain phases.
 Thus, a maximum number of cases in the case-base must be pre-defined by the designer.
 Note that, usually, the temporal cost of the algorithms that implement these phases depends on this number.
 In any case, the retrieval and retention time can be reduced by using an indexing algorithm.
 These algorithms organize the case-base by selecting a specific feature (or set of features) from the cases, grouping together those cases that share the same values for these features.
-This reduces the cost of the search for similar cases (for retrieval or previous to the introduction of new cases in the case-base) to a specific set of cases with the same index as the current case (Patterson et al., 2005) (Quinlin, 1993) (Wess et al., 1993).
+This reduces the cost of the search for similar cases (for retrieval or previous to the introduction of new cases in the case-base) to a specific set of cases with the same index as the current case (1) (1) (1).